Blazam-App/docs.blazam.org/docsource/admin/templates.md

 expressions.
 Preview your changes on the fly while constructing your configuration.

 ### Fields
-This section allows for the addition of any of the user attribute you want to define.s After adding a field, you can then define a value, allow the user to edit the value, or require the value on creation.
+This section allows for the addition of any of the user attribute you want to define.
+After adding a field, you can then define a value, allow the user to edit the value, or require the value on creation.

 ### Organizational Unit
 Where the new user should be placed.
-Users must have "Create User" privileges in this OU to use this template.
+Users must have "Create User" permission in this OU to use this template.

 ### Groups
 The groups to assign the user to after creation.
 This can include inherited groups